The course material might change, so please watch this space regularly.

 In the first part, the lecture introduces the course's practicalities and technicalities, and in the second, the project mentors present four different project themes.
 The session finishes with learners selecting their project theme.

-This systemic design session explains systemic design's role and its relation to service design projects.
+This systemic design session explains its role and relation to service design projects.
 The second part of the session will be dedicated to strategy's role in service design and related terminology, including strategy and organisational strategy.

 This session discusses the role of service design in developing business models in the circular economy and types of circular service business models with representative cases.
 In the second part, we will deliberate about the ecosystems, ecosystem collaboration and a design-led approach to embracing an ecosystem strategy.